vanjac/voxel-editor/README.md

 A single Sensor can be selected for each object.
 Sensors turn On and Off in response to specific events in the game.
 These events could include touching another object, interaction with the player, or responses to the On/Off states of other objects.

 Behaviors can optionally be set to only be active when the Sensor is On of Off.
 This system allows complex interactive elements to be built.

+Behaviors can have an optional "target".
+A behavior will use the sensor of its host object to turn on and off, but act upon its Target object.
+The target can also be set to the "Activator" of the behavior -- this is whatever object "caused" the sensor to turn on.
+So if the player touches an object with a Touch sensor, all behaviors in that object which target their Activator will target the player.
+Activators are also propagated through logic sensors with inputs, like Threshold, Delay, and Toggle.